Padel vs Pickleball: Key Differences

 The ball is softer than a tennis ball, which makes for slower, more controlled rallies.
 Players use solid paddles, and the game follows traditional tennis scoring (15, 30, 40, game).
 Because the walls keep the ball in play, matches tend to be more strategic and longer-lasting.

-Why Pickleball Might Just Become Your New Favorite Sport
+Why Pickleball Might Just Become Your New Favourite Sport

 At Courtside, we believe pickleball is more than just a game.
 It’s a way to connect with others and stay active.
 Here’s why it’s winning hearts all over the world: